Trades Technician IV

-The George Mason University Office of Housing and Residence Life (OHRL) is currently seeking qualified candidates to apply for the Maintenance Manager, Days vacancy.
+The George Mason University, National Center for Biodefense and Infectious Diseases in the College of Science is seeking an experienced and highly responsible Senior Building Engineer to work on mechanical, electrical, and associated control systems.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Masonâ€™s academic and culturally inclusive environment.

-Special Instructions : For full consideration, applicants must apply for position number 09441z at http://jobs.gmu.edu/; complete and submit the online application; and upload a cover letter, resume, and a list of three professional references with contact information.
-Priority consideration deadline for submitting applications is August 7, 2017.
+Special Instructions : For full consideration, applicants must apply for position number 02196z at http://jobs.gmu.edu/; complete and submit the online application and upload a list of three professional references with contact information.

 MasonAd : Great Careers Begin at Mason!

 George Mason University is an innovative, entrepreneurial institution with national distinction in both academics and research.
 Mason holds a top U.S. News and World Report Up and Coming spot for national universities and is recognized for its global appeal and excellence in higher education.